Arnold Short Bull: Later life

-On his release in 1891, Short Bull joined Buffalo Bill Cody's Wild West Show, and made several trips to Europe with the show.
-Short Bull died in 1915, on the Rosebud Reservation in South Dakota.
+Upon his release in 1891, Short Bull joined Buffalo Bill Cody's Wild West Show, and made several trips to Europe with the show.

+His drawings and paintings depict the Ghost Dance and Sun Dance.
+His painting "Short Bull Falls from Wounded Horse" is in the collections of the Metropolitan Museum of Art.

+Short Bull died in 1915 on the Rosebud Reservation.